🎉 Limited Time: $2,000 OFF Walk-In Tub & Roll-In Shower Installation — Use Code WALKINTUBSFORELDERLY | Claim Offer →

 That can mean:

-• Less need for deep bending and awkward lifting.
+• Less need for deep bending and awkward lifting during bath time.

-• Fewer last-second catches when someone slips or loses balance.
+• Fewer rushed moments when someone loses their footing.

-We cannot eliminate all risk, and no product can promise to prevent falls, but thoughtful design may help reduce the likelihood of a rushed or unstable movement.
+We cannot eliminate all risk, and no product can promise to prevent falls.
+However, thoughtful design may help reduce the likelihood of a rushed or unstable movement during the most vulnerable moment of bathing.

-Low profile walk in tub for elderly with door
+Low-profile walk in tub for elderly with door entry — easier access than standard tubs

 Low-profile walk in tub with door entry.
 Many seniors appreciate being able to sit and close the door rather than stepping over a tall wall.